forrestbao/nlp-class/projects.md

 ## How to submit
 1. An open-source GitHub repo with the RAG and UI solutions integrated.
 2. The Github repo shall include a README file with instructions on how to run the demo.
+It shall also include a `requirements.txt` file to install the dependencies.
 3. Instructions and video clips to show the usage and completion of each step.
 4. A 5-minute video demo of the RAG system and the UI app.
 5. [Bonus] Deploy your demo to a cloud platform for public access to test your demo.

 ## Milestones
-* Feb.
-28: Github repo set up.
+* March 1: Github repo set up.
-* March 7: PDF upload and indexing via command line done.
+* March 20: PDF upload and indexing via command line done.
 Include README file and a short video demo to show the usage and completion of your command line tool. e.g., `python upload.py --pdf_file=example.pdf` to add one PDF file each time.
-* March 30: Answer generation based on user queries via command line finish.
+* April 10: Answer generation based on user queries via command line finish.
 Include README file and a short video demo to show the usage and completion of your query tool. e.g., `python query.py --question="What is the meaning of life?"` to get an answer.
-* April 20: Build a GUI app for all steps above.
+* April 30: Build a GUI app for all steps above.
 Include README file and a short video demo to show the usage and completion of your GUI app.

 ## Tips
 * For answer generation, use a small language model, like Llama-2, which can be run on [a local CPU via Llama.cpp](https://github.com/ggerganov/llama.cpp).
 A Python wrapper [here](https://github.com/abetlen/llama-cpp-python).